Learning-To-Measure: In-Context Active Feature Acquisition: Method

+The key challenge of meta-AFA is to model the joint predictive distribution over the unobserved query targets:

-with sufficient flexibility while while providing principled uncertainty estimates to guide feature acquisition.
-Sequence modeling offers a compelling solution: instead of explicitly modeling latent variables, autoregressive training over \emph{data sequences}, together with invariance-inducing inductive biases (Definitions~\ref{def:contxt_inv}, \ref{def:tar_inv}), provides a practical way to approximate posterior inference from observations alone, building on prior works that have formalized this connection~\citep{nguyen2022transformer, ye2024exchangeable, mittal2025architectural}.
-We note that the sequence model can be meta-learned using synthetically generated tasks \citep{muller2021transformers}, or using real-world datasets \citep{gardner2024large}.
+with sufficient flexibility while providing principled uncertainty estimates to guide feature acquisition.
+Sequence modeling offers a compelling solution: instead of explicitly modeling latent variables, autoregressive training over \emph{data sequences}, together with invariance-inducing inductive biases (Definitions~\ref{def:contxt_inv}, \ref{def:tar_inv}), enables practical approximation of pointwise posterior predictive distributions (PPD) directly from observations.
+This perspective builds on prior works that formalize the connection between sequence models and Bayesian inference~\citep{nguyen2022transformer, ye2024exchangeable, mittal2026architectural}.
+We note that the sequence model can be meta-learned using either synthetically generated tasks \citep{muller2021transformers} or real-world data \citep{gardner2024large}.

-Sequence modeling decomposes the joint predictive prediction over query samples into a product of one-step conditional probabilities:
+We assume that all historical and query samples belonging to a given task are drawn independent and identically distributed (i.i.d.) from the underlying task distribution $P_\tau$.
+Consequently, the query instances are conditionally independent given the task identity.
+Under this assumption, sequence modeling decomposes the joint predictive distribution over query samples into a product of one-step conditional probabilities,

-where we denote the context for each query sample as $Z^{1:m} = \{X^{1:m},R^{1:m},Y^{1:m}\}$, and assume conditional independence across queries given context $Z^{1:m}$ and inputs $\underline{X}_{t}^{m+1:N}$.
-Intuitively, by conditioning on a variable-length context containing historical data, the sequence model infers the task-specific mechanism from context and amortizes uncertainty estimation across partially observed queries.
-Once uncertainty is exactly recovered via the one-step conditional probabilities, the ideal greedy strategy is to acquire the feature with the maximum CMI given by
+where we note that $P(Y^{(q)} \mid \underline{X}_t^{(q)},\mathcal{D}_{\tau}^{\text{Context}})$ are pointwise PPDs.
+Intuitively, conditioning on a variable-length context of historical data allows the sequence model to infer the task-specific data-generating mechanism and amortize uncertainty estimation across partially observed queries.
+Once the joint predictive distribution is recovered via these one-step conditional probabilities, the naive strategy is to acquire the features with the maximum CMI given by

-Directly maximizing this CMI is impractical because it requires access to the true step-wise conditionals, and expectations over all candidate feature $X_j^{(q)}$.
-In the following section, we detail our methodology for constructing a surrogate optimization problem using learned approximations.
+However, directly maximizing this CMI is impractical because it requires access to the true step-wise conditional distributions and expectations over all candidate feature $X_j^{(q)}$.
+In the following section, we describe our methodology for constructing a tractable surrogate optimization problem using learned approximations.